cloud-custodian/cloud-custodian/docs/source/oci/examples/zone_tag_network.rst

 .. _zonetagnetwork:

-Zone - Tag all the Zones in the tenancy
+Zone - Tag all the zones in the tenancy
 =======================================

 The following example policy will tag all the zones in the tenancy